RADicalsync/RADclock/Workflow_scripts/readme.md

 quick_RAD_build                  compile and install

 ### Linux only
+update_linuxSource         update source to a new/desired SUBLEVEL.
+Is somewhat smart
+                                        but requires supervision.
+Run with "-i"  to get risk free information. save_linuxSource            save and recover files in /usr/src to/from the host OS, sufficient to enable recovery of the system (debs files) or an ability to compile it.
-update_linuxSource         update source to a new/desired SUBLEVEL install_earthlyFF               install amd64 kernel already built by earthly, stored in repo **NOT WORKING** install_earthlyRAD            install a radclock already built by earthly, stored in repo
+                                        See header for useful workflows including other scripts. install_earthlyFF              install amd64 kernel already built by earthly, stored in repo Can also be used to install .debs take from other source, eg existing ones in /usr/src with  "-e" install_earthlyRAD            install a radclock already built by earthly, stored in repo

 ### Typical workflow once set up
-quick_FF_build			gets the latest FF source, compiles, installs, ready to reboot quick_RAD_build             gets the latest RAD source, compiles, installs, tests, ready to run
+quick_FF_build                gets the latest FF source, compiles, installs, ready to reboot
+                                        Just compiles the current source with "-n" quick_RAD_build             gets the latest RAD source, compiles, installs, tests, ready to run